joematune/go-lambda-terraform/README.md

-# Terraform Modules with Lambda & API Gateway in Go
+# Terraform Modules with Lambda & API Gateway & SQS in Go

 ### Requirements